kotfu/marked-bonus-pack/README.md

 The HTML of the note is captured via AppleScript and run through `textutil` to remove the HTML formatting.
 This means that embedded images won't come through, but those probably would have broken anyway.
 The script is specifically expecting you to write your notes in Markdown.
 If you're not, I'm not sure why you'd want a Marked preview anyway...

 Even with "Command-S" there's still a 4-5 second delay on the update, as it takes a bit for Evernote to write out to the file, the script to poll through and notice the change, the content to be pulled via AppleScript and written to the preview file and then for Marked to pick up on the change there.
 Considering all of that, 4-5 seconds isn't too bad.
 If someone can think of a faster way, I'm certainly open to it.

-#### Scrivener/MarsEdit

-Scrivener and MarsEdit support is now built into Marked 2.

 #### Notational Velocity/nvALT